-During the financial year ending August 2018, we have continued to risk assess our business links with our immediate suppliers.
-Our risk assessment process is centred on the level of business conducted with our suppliers and the geographical location of those suppliers.
+In the interests of consistency we have continued to employ the same methodology this most recent financial year as we used in 2018.
+Focussing our attention on the level of business conducted with our suppliers and their geographical location.
 A score has been provided for each supplier based on these factors.

-Using this process we have been able to prove that, across the group, a very small proportion (<0.4%) of our immediate suppliers are flagged as a Modern Slavery concern.
+Using this process for a second year we have achieved a reduction on the very small proportion of our immediate suppliers that were flagged as a Modern Slavery concern.
 The percentage of suppliers considered as a concern has reduced from <0.4% in 2018 to <0.2% this most recent financial year.
 This reduction has been achieved by taking strong action with the suppliers at greatest risk.
 Reducing spend and seeking alternative suppliers have been amongst the actions taken.
-We have maintained our close relationships with the remaining medium risk suppliers and our company representatives local to those suppliers are continuously monitoring them in all aspects of Modern Slavery.
+We have maintained our close relationships with the remaining medium risk suppliers and our company representatives local to them continue to monitor them in all aspects of Modern Slavery.
 Their findings are also supported by third party audit results as evidenced by the uploading of SMETA reports on the Sedex supplier platform.